dionamuciqi/Employee-Management-System/springboot-backend/README.md

 We have implemented a service layer that contains business logic and interacts with the repository layer to fetch or manipulate data.

+### Exception Handling

+We have implemented custom exception handling using `@ControllerAdvice` and `@ExceptionHandler` to handle exceptions like `ResourceNotFoundException` when a requested resource is not found.

+## Technical Decisions

+### Database Migration

+We chose to use Hibernate's `update` strategy for schema generation (`spring.jpa.hibernate.ddl-auto = update`).
+This strategy updates the database schema automatically based on the entity classes.

+### Security

+For database security, we have configured the database connection properties like `spring.datasource.username` and `spring.datasource.password` in a secure manner, avoiding hardcoding sensitive information directly in the source code.